LongForWisdom/intro-docs/overview/vaults.md

 Vaults offer flexible terms.
 There are no repayment schedules, no minimum payments, and no credit history requirements.
 Users can repay at their own pace as long as their Vault is properly collateralized.

-{% hint style="warning" %} Any use case of Vaults is associated with various risks.
+{% hint style="warning" %}

+Any use case of Vaults is associated with various risks.
 Every user should have a good understanding of risks applicable in their situation.
-These risks are not covered in detail here. {% endhint %}
+These risks are **not** covered in these documents.

+{% endhint %}